JuliaTBarros/JuliaTBarros/README.md

  **• 🎓 Computer Science Student:** Currently in the 3rd semester of my Bachelor's at CESAR School.

- **• 💻 Web Development Enthusiast:** Skilled in HTML5, CSS3, JavaScript, and frameworks like Django.
+ **• 💻 Web Development Enthusiast:** Skilled in HTML5, CSS3, JavaScript, and frameworks like React.

  **• 🎮 Amateur Game Developer:** Currently learning the essentials of game developement in Unity Editor